WICG/direct-sockets/docs/multicast-explainer.md

 ## Privacy considerations
 The api allows to list all devices on a private network if they use device discovery protocol like mDNS.
 Further, this can be used for fingerprinting.

-## Security/Privacy mitigations
-As a mitigation, the new permission policy `direct-sockets-multicast` is required to use Multicast capabilities.
-If it is not provided, then specifying multicast parameters on UDPSocketOptions or calling joinGroup/leaveGroup will result in SecurityError.

-* In a similar fashion, apple requires that apps with multicast declare [multicast entitlment](https://developer.apple.com/documentation/bundleresources/entitlements/com.apple.developer.networking.multicast).